Cellulose insulation: Recycled content

 Cellulose is composed of 75–85% recycled paper fiber, usually post-consumer waste newsprint.
 The other 15% is a fire retardant such as boric acid or ammonium sulphate.
 Cellulose has the highest recycled content of any insulation available.
 For example, fiberglass has a maximum amount of 50% recycled content.

 Average toxicity and environmental impact of raw materials

-Although cellulose is considered a safe material, it has a high amount of chemicals in its composition, thus generating an average to high amount of volatile organic compounds(VOC), much higher than other alternative materials as batts, EPS, XPS or spray foam.
+Cellulose is considered a safe material because it contains only a minimal amount of added chemicals compared to many other insulation fibers.
+It does not emit volatile organic compounds(VOC) and is frequently awarded high-level indoor air quality certifications, such as M1 and NaturePlus.
+Many alternative insulation materials are unable to meet these same criteria.

 Embodied energy

 The embodied energy of cellulose insulation is the lowest of the popular insulation types.
 It requires 20 to 40 times as much energy to produce furnace-made insulation materials compared to cellulose.
 Cellulose is made by electrically powered machines while mineral insulation is made in fuel powered furnaces, reducing this advantage to a degree, as electricity generation is less than 50% efficient.
 Cellulose is made with locally available paper, while mineral insulation factories ship materials and products over greater distances.

 Cellulose insulation uses borates for fire retardation.
-Borates are a non-renewable mined product.
+Borates are a non-renewable mined product; however, their overall impact remains small when considering the full picture.
+Cellulose insulation consistently replaces materials with significantly higher embodied emissions, which means that despite the use of borates, it ultimately has a net environmentally beneficial effect.